Revc0/Educational-Java-Web-Penetration-Test/README.md

 # Java Web Penetration Testing Project 🔰

 This project showcases a purposely vulnerable web application, designed to illustrate common security flaws found in web applications.
 The project provides practical experience in identifying, exploiting, and mitigating these vulnerabilities.
+Keep in Mind this project is not 100% finished because i have my focus on another project but i wanted to realease it for the public to explore.
+Feel free to add to the project and make it a better.

 ## Table of Contents